Bo-Lennart/memory_game/docs/README.md

 ## Site Aims
 * To provide a simple interactive memory game with three levels of difficulty.
-* To create a system that challenges the use to replay and have a goal to clear all three difficulty levels.
+* To create a system that challenges the user to replay and have a goal to clear all three difficulty levels.
 * To provide full responsive design in order to be able to play the game from different devices, such as, mobile phone, tablets or desktop screens.
 * To provide an easy, understandable interactive experience for the use to navigate through the game.
-* To provide a challenging game that is enjoyable but still challengning so the use can return to try the different levels.
+* To provide a challenging game that is enjoyable but still challengning so the user can return to try the different levels.

 ## User Stories